-On the basis of their chemical composition, proteins may be divided into two classes: simple and complex.
+Based on their chemical composition, proteins may be divided into two classes: simple and complex.

 SIMPLE PROTEINS

 Also known as homoproteins, they are made up of only amino acids.
 Simple proteins yield only amino acids on hydrolysis.
 Examples are plasma albumin, collagen, and keratin.
 These proteins are further classified based on their solubility in different solvents as well as their heat coagulability.